mhauskn/mocapact.github.io/index.md

 <p class="cover" align="center"> <figure> <img src="assets/example_unroll.png" alt="example_unroll" data-alt="assets/example_unroll.gif"  /> </figure> </p>

-### Task Categories

 <table>
 <tr>
 <td colspan="3">
 We create multiple types of task end goals for the agent to accomplish.
+We pair each task with an oracle that derives the sequence of subtasks needed to be completed.
 </td>
 </tr>
   <tr>